How to Create a Beautiful Gothic Wedding of your Darkest Dreams.

 You don’t need a crumbling castle or a crypt (though I won’t stop you).
 You just need intention, texture, and a little imagination.

-Also if Gothic is your day to day vibe, why change for your wedding.
-Its important to remember that its your day, and to fully enjoy it, its absolutely important to be true to yourself.
+If Gothic is your day-to-day vibe, why change for your wedding?
+It’s important to remember that it’s your day.
+To fully enjoy it, it’s absolutely essential to be true to yourself.

-I have named a few suppliers, who I was lucky enough to work with at a Gothic Wedding shoot at Allington Castle in Kent - As when having a themed wedding its really important that your suppliers get your vibe, so I've popped their Instagram handles in for you.
+I’ve named a few suppliers I was lucky enough to work with at a Gothic Wedding shoot at Allington Castle in Kent.
+When having a themed wedding, it’s crucial that your suppliers get your vibe.
+So, I’ve popped their Instagram handles in for you.

-And it goes without saying, I'd love to be a part of your big day illustrating your dream Gothic Wedding and you can read more about my packages here and contact me here.
+And it goes without saying, I’d love to be a part of your big day illustrating your dream Gothic Wedding.
+You can read more about my packages here and contact me here.

-1. Start With the your Gothic Wedding Mood (Not the Colour Palette)
+1. Start With Your Gothic Wedding Mood (Not the Colour Palette)

 A gothic wedding is less about strict colours and more about feeling.